corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 `-s, --subzone-id=<subzoneId>`
 Sets which subzone to operate on.
 If you are operating on just one subzone you do not need to include this option.

-### Configure the signer service
+### Configure the Signing Service

-To configure the signer service, you must include a configuration file with the correct configuration data.
+To configure the Signing Service, you must include a configuration file with the correct configuration data.

 **Sample command structure**